Stretham: Governance

 Stretham has a parish council.
 Parish council meetings are held in the village hall situated in the parish.

 Parish council services include bus shelters, cemeteries, shared equity housing, local planning consultation, play areas, village halls, and war memorials.

 The area formed part of Ely Rural District from 1894 until 1974.
 East Cambridgeshire District Council (ECDC) was formed in 1974 with administration buildings in Ely.
 The district council collects council tax, provides services such as building regulations and local planning, leisure and tourism, handles issues strategic to the district, and many other services.

 The village (as at 2022) is in the ECDC Stretham Ward.

 Cambridgeshire County Council provides county-wide services such as major road infrastructure, libraries and heritage, and strategic planning.

 A mobile library (as at 2022) visits 3 locations in the village every 1st Wednesday monthly.

-The parish (as of 2022) is part of the South East Cambridgeshire parliamentary constituency.
+The parish (as of 2024) is part of the Ely and East Cambridgeshire parliamentary constituency.